gavinlouuu-kpt/label-studio-processor/README.md

 # Label Studio Interface

 This package provides tools to interface with Label Studio for managing image annotations, particularly focused on cell segmentation tasks.
-It allows downloading original images, exporting annotations, and converting them into various formats including masks and YOLO-compatible bounding boxes.
+It allows downloading original images, exporting annotations, and converting them into various formats including multiple instance masks and YOLO-compatible bounding boxes.

 ## Development Process